-The Public Works Department has designed efficient solid waste collection routes to reduce fuel use.
+The Public Works Division has designed efficient solid waste collection routes to reduce fuel use.
 Newer dump, brush, leaf vacuum and garbage trucks use diesel exhaust fluid to lower exhaust emissions.
 Public works employees use a battery-powered cart when collecting trash and recyclables along Riverwalk.
 The Police Department limits vehicle idling to reduce fuel use and emissions.

 The Fleet Maintenance Division has taken several actions to benefit the environment, including:

 - Extending oil service intervals from 3,000 to 5,000 miles where possible.

 - Replacing a chemical-based parts washer with a water-based washer.